f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 after this.

-# Apllying the latest ovmf
+# Applying the latest ovmf
 now we gotta tell qemu to actually use what you downloaded
 for this you'll need to edit this file:
 ```